Want to browse vintage Juventus shirts? Read on…

 Vintage Football Shirts also offer original shirts rather than reproductions with each shirt marked for its condition – from BNIB (brand new in bag) to Excellent (may have tiny defect, may not be noticeable).

-There are almost 100 Juventus shirts ranging from 1992 to the present day to choose from.
-You can get hold of the 1992-94 home shirt (above).
+There are almost 100 Juventus shirts to choose from.
+You can get hold of the 1992-94 home shirt (above left).

-Amazon have a small selection of retro Juve shirts and associated memorabilia.
+Amazon has a selection of retro Juve shirts and associated memorabilia.
 The pick of which is a 1972-76 home shirt.

 TOFFS have a really nice selection of vintage Juve shirts.
 They include a lovely blue 1984-85 away shirt (above).